Pareto Chart: What It Is, Formula, Examples & Manufacturing Applications

 How the Pareto principle helps manufacturing teams focus where it matters most.

-In manufacturing, problems never come alone.
-They arrive in clusters—defects, delays, downtime, and customer complaints all competing for attention.
+A Pareto Chart helps manufacturing teams cut through the chaos when problems arrive in clusters—defects, delays, downtime, and customer complaints all competing for attention.
 With limited resources and time, how do you decide which fire to put out first?
-This is where the Pareto Chart becomes invaluable.

 A Pareto Chart is a decision-making tool that reveals which problems deserve immediate attention and which can wait.
 Based on the principle that roughly 80% of problems stem from 20% of causes, this visual tool transforms chaos into clarity.
 It shows manufacturing teams exactly where to focus their efforts for maximum impact.